 For more information, see Growing Ferns from Spores under How to Grow Natives From Seed.

-To purchase seeds, please visit our online seed sale.
-Wild Seed Project members receive a 20% discount on everything in our online store.
+To purchase seeds, please visit our online store.
+Wild Seed Project members receive a 20% discount on our seeds.

-Anyone can purchase seeds, whether or not they are not a member.
-We do encourage membership for a 20% discount on all Wild Seed Project purchases.
+Absolutely!
+Anyone can purchase seeds, whether or not they are a member.